anujaagarwal/quote-generator-app/README.md

   # About the project

-  This application mainly fetches random quotes(offset can be set by you) from [this site](http://www.quotationspage.com/random.php) using Flask Api and then       displays it in Vue app beautifully with the following features.
+  This application mainly fetches random quotes(limit can be set by you) from [this site](http://www.quotationspage.com/random.php) using Flask Api and then       displays it in Vue app beautifully with the following features.

   - Copy to clipboard feature
   - Download button to get quote.png file of that quote